-Friday October 31 Stefano Mancuso, director of the International Laboratory of Plant Neurobiology, University of Florence, he presented to the public a prototype of Barge jellyfish.
+On Friday 31 October Stefano Mancuso, director of the International Laboratory of Plant Neurobiology of the University of Florence, presented the prototype of Barge jellyfish.

-The brainchild of Antonio Girardi and Cristiana Favretto (Studiomobile), thanks to the sponsorship of Veneto Glass, and is now floating on Navicelli channel between Pisa and Livorno.
+Born from an idea of Antonio Girardi and Cristiana Favretto (Studiomobile), thanks also to the sponsorship of Veneto Vetro, it is now and floats on the Navicelli canal between Pisa and Livorno.

 The module in May will officially loaned to Expo 2015 and later became one of the flagship products of the nascent innovative start-up PNAT Srl

-Jellyfish Barge is a floating agricultural greenhouse that can purify brackish or polluted water using solar energy.
-It was designed in relatively small in size to be able to support two families, and be easy to build, even in adverse economic conditions.
-However, it is modular, to which a single element is completely autonomous, while various adjacent barges create a stronger and more resistant organism.
+Jellyfish Barge is a floating agricultural greenhouse, able to purify brackish or polluted water using solar energy.
+It was designed in a relatively small size to be able to support two families, and be easy to build, even in difficult economic conditions.
+However, it is modular, whereby a single element is completely autonomous, while several barges side by side create a stronger and more resistant organism.

-In a world where resources are increasingly scarce, as will the food product to which communities they need, where we promise to find the water needed and where to find new areas for cultivation?
+On a planet where resources are increasingly scarce, how will the food that communities need be produced, where will we find the necessary water and where will we find new areas for cultivation?